swells/deployr-release-conventions/README.md

 Deployr Release Conventions
 ===========================

 The goal of this document is to layout _git_ convestions that will aid DeployR releases in order to inform the public of what changes have been made in each version.
-This is nessary so that the user can make a decision about when to upgrade.
+This is nessary at the development and release stage such that the user can make a decision about when to upgrade.

 - [Release steps](#user-content-release-steps)
   - [Semantic Versioning](#user-content-semantic-versioning)